square/bionic/docs/what.rst

 * You want to replicate part of your workflow multiple times.

-* You're creating a lot of artifact files and are having trouble keeping track of which file goes where.
+* You're creating a lot of data files and are having trouble keeping track of which file goes where.

 * You want a reproducible, one-click way to generate your entire set of plots,